ramongsilva/Text-classification-of-pubmed-abstracts-on-polyphenols-anticancer-activity/README.md

       <li><a href='https://github.com/ramongsilva/Text-classification-of-pubmed-abstracts-about-polyphenols-anticancer-activity/blob/main/PubMed-PMID-abstracts-positives.tsv'>PubMed-PMID-abstracts-positives.tsv</a>: tsv file with <strong>PubMed abstracts classified as positive in text classification based on ensemble method</strong>. <strong><span style="color:red">Attention:</span> The PubMed abstracts classified as positive are available in db_total_project.db SQLite file too</strong>.</li>
   </ul>
     <h2>Results of training of machine learning algorithms</h2>
-  <p>Bellow is presented a table with the resulted measures of the training of supervised machine learning algorithms.
+  <p>Below is presented a table with the resulted measures of the training of supervised machine learning algorithms.
 The ensemble was constructed by combining the four classifiers with the best accuracies: LogitBoost, Randon Forest, Support Vector Machine, and Maximum entropy. </p>
   <h3><strong>Table with results of the training of machine learning algorithms</h3>
     <img src='images/Table_with_results_training.jpg' style="display:block; margin: 0 auto;">